RoggeHaj/lbac-calendar/README.md

 # lbac-calendar
-Small script that outputs required calendar events prior to the annual general meeting
+Small script that outputs required calendar events prior to the annual general meeting for LBAC.

-Dates and text are manually imported from the [statutes|https://www.lbac.se/lbac/dokument] of LBAC.
+Offset dates and texts are manually imported from the [statutes](https://www.lbac.se/lbac/dokument) of LBAC.